Asif-Ejaz/adaptivefer/README.md

 # Experiments and Results

-We used below mentioned approaches to solve domain adoptation problems:
+We used following mentioned approaches to attempt domain adaptation problem:

 1. Unsupervised Domain Adaptation using WGAN — WGAN results were not useable so,this approach was discontinued.
 2. Semi-supervised Domain Adaptation using CycleGAN.